 I heard the Wind tell this story

-Gather my friends.
+Storyteller: Gather my friends.
 It’s time to tell a story.
 It’s time also to hear a tale.
 Gather by the fireside, warm yourselves.
-Bring the little ones to the centre.
-Keep them warmer, for night and her cold hands is nigh.
+Bring the little ones to the center.
+Keep them more hospitable for the night, and her cold hands are nigh.
 Sit under the branches of the mango tree.
-From there everyone can see streaks of moon light on the grassland.
-As you watch the fire lick those dry wood pay attention to this short tale of mine.
-I’ve heard the wind and sky tell it in different tongues, styles and climes.
+From there, everyone can see streaks of moonlight on the grassland.
+As you watch the fire lick those dry wood, pay attention to this short tale of mine.
+I’ve heard the wind and sky tell it in different tongues, styles, and climes.
 Listen, because there may be a lesson or two.
-If not, it might just be another lullaby waiting to help a good night sleep!
+If not, it might just be another lullaby waiting to help a good night’s sleep!
 A good day ends with a good story.
 Will you like to tell me the lessons you picked?
 Ifochakpii!!
-Waaaa!!!

 The Hippo and his seven wives

-Long time ago when things were not as it was today, there lived a proud Hippo chief.
-He had seven wives as was the tradition for wealthy animals then.
+A long time ago, when things were not as it was today, there lived a proud Hippo chief.
+He had seven wives, as was the tradition for wealthy animals then.
 He had a secret name known only to his wives.
-They knew to keep it unknown to anyone.
+They learned to keep it unknown to anyone.

-One day the Hippo hosted a party and when he made his speech, he put out a challenge to his village people.
-“I’m afraid my people, if you can’t reveal my name you have to go home hungry.
+One day the Hippo hosted a party, and when he made his speech, he put out a challenge to his village people.
+“I’m afraid my people if you can’t reveal my name, you have to go home hungry.
 The dishes here will only be available to all when you reveal my name!”
-The whole congregation was left aghast.
-All those mouth watering dishes will be left unattended to.
+The whole congregation was left stunned.
+All those mouth-watering dishes will be left unattended to.
 Ah!
-Well some tried to guess his name but got it all wrong.
+Well, some tried to guess his name but got it all wrong.

-Now the Hippo and his wives had a favourite bathing stream, just by the foot of the great baobab.
+Now the Hippo and his wives had a favorite bathing stream, just by the foot of the remarkable baobab.
 It was a luxurious and private bathing spot acquired by the Hippo for his household.

-When the last wife came to the soft sands the Tortoise raised his shell a little, so that she struck her foot on the hard shell and yelled: “Nnayi ukwu dim oma my husband, come and help me.
-I struck my foot on a stone!”
+When the last wife came to the soft sands, the Tortoise raised his shell a little so that she struck her foot on the hard surface and yelled: “Nnayi ukwu dim oma my husband, come and help me.
+I stuck my foot on a stone!”
 When the hippos finally left the scene, Tortoise ran back with joy.

-A few weeks later the hippos hosted another feast.
+A few weeks later, the hippos hosted another feast.
 They had fun mocking other animals.
-When it was time for name revealing the Hippo marched majestically to the podium to allow animals guess his name.
-All the animals tried but none could get it.
+When it was time for name revealing, the Hippo marched majestically to the podium to allow animals to guess his name.
+All the animals tried, but none could get it.
 The Tortoise was the last to try.

 “Your name is Nnayi ukwu dim oma!”

-There was complete silence.
-Which was broken by a round of applause and sudden feasting when the Hippo’s face dropped.
-Without words the hippos marched to the river with their belongings.
-To this day my friends they lived in water.
+There was complete silence, broken by a round of applause and sudden feasting when the Hippo’s face dropped.
+Without words, the hippos marched to the river with their belongings.
+To this day, my friends lived in water.
 Never to return to land again!